shieldfy/API-Security-Checklist/projects/rival-club.md

 ## Controlling Access

-- [x] The cloud environment restricted to authorized personnel only
+- [x] The cloud environment is restricted to authorized personnel only
 - [x] Enabled two-factor authentication (2FA) for all user accounts
-- [x] Strong passwords enforced whenever create or update password
+- [x] Strong passwords enforced whenever creating or update a password
 - [x] Access to sensitive data restricted based on job roles and responsibilities

 ## Network Security

 - [x] Firewalls in place to protect the cloud environment
-- [x] Authentication between cross service communication
+- [x] Authentication between cross-service communication
-- [x] Virtual private networks (VPNs) used to secure remote access **No Remove Access**
+- [x] ~~Virtual private networks (VPNs) used to secure remote access~~ **No setup because we don't have remote access to our cluster**

 ## Monitoring